Back to tools

 Implementation workflow

-Kling belongs in the stack only when it has a clear place in the work sequence.
+Kling belongs in the stack only when it has a clear place in the work sequence and a person accountable for checking the result.

 • Stage fit: Draft, Publish.